 Other satisfaction surveys

-We ask for tenants' views through comments slips, in the Customer Connections Strategy (PDF, 1.74mb) and our Customer Involvement leaflet (PDF, 431kb).
+We ask for tenants' views through comments slips, in the Customer Connections Strategy (PDF, 1.74mb).

 Complaints and feedback

 Leave a comment, give a compliment or make a complaint about any part of the Housing Service.